Telephone Conferencing and Web Meetings (Skype for Business)

 Video Bridge Service (BlueJeans)

-Pitt Information Technology offers a Video Bridge service that enables departments with specialized video conferencing equipment (for example, room systems such as Polycom and Cisco/Tandberg) to join or “bridge” their systems with other conferencing services, including Microsoft Skype for Business.
+The Video Bridge service enables departments with specialized video conferencing equipment (for example, room systems such as Polycom and Cisco/Tandberg) to join or “bridge” their systems with other conferencing services, including Microsoft Skype for Business.
 Licenses for the Video Bridge Service are available to departments at reduced cost through Software Distribution Services.
 The Video Bridge Service service brings major hardware and software video platforms together into a uniform conferencing experience, and also supports screen sharing and recording.

 For more information, visit the Video Bridge Service page.

 Skype for Business Frequently Asked Questions